Edveika/Arduino-Easter/README.md

 2. Open main.ino in your Arduino IDE

+3. Make sure you have Arduino UNO libraries installed

-3. Click verify and upload
+4. Click verify and upload

 # 🤝 Credits